mozilla/mozilla-opennews/code.md

 <h3>Code Convenings</h3>

-Starting in 2014, OpenNews plans to gather groups of journalism developers and open-source contributors to collaborate on shared codebases and libraries so that we can stop continually reinventing the wheel on needed infrastructure, like election parsers, opsec, visualizations, and more.
-We'll have more information soon and look forward to this new way to create code that will help news organizations.
+Twice a year, OpenNews brings together groups of newsroom developers and other open-source contributors to collaborate on shared codebases and libraries.
+Whether it is spending time open-sourcing work already built in the newsroom so that others can benefit from it too or working on new projects together, we believe that collaborating on shared codebases helps move newsroom development--and the web--forward.